pattern-lab/patternlab-node/packages/docs/src/docs/advanced-reload-browser.md

 ---

-title: Auto Reloading the Browser Window When Changes Are Made | Pattern Lab
+title: Auto Reloading the Browser Window When Changes Are Made
-heading: Auto Reloading the Browser Window When Changes Are Made
+tags:
+  - docs
 ---

-{% capture m %}

 Rather than manually refreshing your browser when your patterns or CSS change, Pattern Lab auto-reloads your browser window for you using [BrowserSync](http://www.browsersync.io/).